mkinderwater/mk-piclock/pinouts.md

 Notes:

+- Treat this table as the authoritative OLED pinout.
+- Do not substitute the discarded GPIO27/GPIO24 test mapping.
+- OLED pins 3 and 6 through 13 are not connected by mk-piclock.
 - The OLED does not use SPI MISO.
 GPIO9, physical pin 21, remains unused.
 - Connect CS to CE0.
-Do not tie CS low when using `/dev/spidev0.0` unless the specific module requires it and no other SPI device shares the bus.
+Do not tie CS low when using `/dev/spidev0.0`.
-- SSD1322 module header order varies.
-Follow the signal labels printed on the module, not the position shown in a seller photograph.
+- Follow the signal labels printed on the module.
+Seller photographs may show a different header orientation.
+- Power the OLED from 3.3 V.
-- This project wiring uses 3.3 V for the OLED.
-Confirm the module is configured for 4-wire SPI.
+- The module must be configured for 4-wire SPI.

 ## MAX98357A I2S amplifier